Abortion in Michigan: Views

 The Democrats for Life of America are a group of anti-abortion Democrats on the political left who advocate for an anti-abortion plank in the Democratic Party's platform and for anti-abortion Democratic candidates.
 Former vice-presidential candidate Sargent Shriver, the late Robert Casey, a former two-term governor of Pennsylvania, and former Rep. Bart Stupak (D-Mich), a former leader of the bipartisan anti-abortion caucus in the United States House of Representatives, have been among the most well-known anti-abortion Democrats.
 However, following his vote in favor of the Patient Protection and Affordable Care Act, Marjorie Dannenfelser of the SBA List reported that her organization was revoking an anti-abortion award it had been planning to give to Stupak, and anti-abortion organizations accused Stupak of having betrayed the anti-abortion movement.

 Violence

 There was an arson attack at an abortion clinic in 1981 in Michigan that caused US$57,000 in damage.

 On September 11, 2006, David McMenemy of Rochester Hills, Michigan, crashed his car into the Edgerton Women's Care Center in Davenport, Iowa.
 He then doused the lobby in gasoline and started a fire.
 McMenemy committed these acts in the belief that the center was performing abortions; however, Edgerton is not an abortion clinic.
 Time magazine listed the incident in a "Top 10 Inept Terrorist Plots" list.

+On July 31, 2022, an anti-abortion protester set a Planned Parenthood building on fire in Kalamazoo, Michigan.
+A suspect was charged with arson of an organization receiving federal funding.
+According to investigators the suspect posted videos on YouTube railing against abortion and other topics.
+After pleading guilty to arson the man was sentenced to 5 years in prison.